michaelmosmann/silk/help/harmful.md

 #### Event related re-injection
 Another idea could be to mutate the composition of the application after an _event_ occurred (like a _setting_ has been changed).
 The changed composition state manifests in the changing field instance.
 Very likely this field is used as if it is _stable_.
 For example the field is **not** assigned to a local variable at the beginning of each method so that the method is accessing the field multiple times.
 Through the occurred event this might be **another instance** half way through the method.
 No programmer will anticipate this and program in a way that is not affected by this potential problem.
 But for sure the algorithm of a method will go wrong when a dependency that was assumed to be _stable_ is changing during computation.
-The results are unpredictable behavior and return values.
+The results are unpredictable behaviour and return values.

 Whereas the programmer will anticipate such a problem in case the _dynamic_ of a field is made _visible_ by using a indirection like a _provider_.
 This concept also works correctly for the interaction of different scopes.
 It is a better physical and technical representation of the _dynamical_ nature and its solution.

-In general the idea of re-injection is the idea of mutable state on a high behavioral level that is hard to think through in all its cases and consequences.
+In general the idea of re-injection is the idea of mutable state on a high behavioural level that is hard to think through in all its cases and consequences.
 This needs to be avoided as much as possible.
 It is easy to prove that it is possible in every case.

 ## <a id="annotations"></a> E. Annotation Injection Guidance

-#### DI Container as Dependency
+#### DI Container as a Dependency
-Annotations defined by the DI _framework_ make large parts of the user code _depend_ on the DI framework code.
+Annotations defined by the DI _framework_ make large parts of the user code _depend_ upon the DI framework code.
 This is surely wrong.
 In the attempt to decouple a program by using DI the program effectively is widely coupled **to** the DI framework.
-The direction of dependency has been inverted but in the wrong direction.
+The direction of dependence has been inverted but in the wrong direction.

 This flaw could conceptually be repaired fairly easy.
-The annotation should not be part of the DI container but is passed as a configuration to the bootstrapping.
+The annotation should not be part of the DI container but is passed as a configuration to a bootstrapping.
-If all containers would follow this principle a container user could switch much easier than he could today.
+If all containers would follow this principle a container user could switch much easier than today.

-The attempt to standardize the annotations used and make those available in the JRE is flawed in itself and not a good way to change the dependency direction.
+The attempt to standardise the annotations used and make those available in the JRE is flawed in itself and not a good way to change the dependency direction.
 It persist the actual solution characteristics as they have been understood when the annotations have been designed.
+In fact the suggestions around have their origins in the thoughts of folks of a particular framework.
-Deeper insight into the domain of dependency injection and the resulting improvements and conceptual changes are hard to add and enforce.
+However, deeper insight into the domain of dependency injection and the resulting improvements and conceptual changes are hard to add and enforce.
 Actual implementations will always be limited to the conceptual model implied by the annotations.
 Additions will use special DI container specific annotations that a user would need to change when changing the container.
-A better approach would have been to standardize the notions of concepts so that each framework uses the same language for identical concepts.
+A better approach would have been to standardise the notions of concepts so that each framework uses the same language for identical concepts.
 Than a user could keep all of _his own_ annotations that are just mapped again to the configuration of another container.

 #### Limitations of Annotations
-...
+I'd say the one major fallacy of annotations is that they have to be on the _receiving_ site of a dependency relation as there is no good way to let them point somewhere from the provider site.
+Being on the receiving site is not just limiting in many ways but more or less against the core idea of dependency injection as the receiver already is in need of deciding what specific thing it is that is received.
+This is what a receiver shouldn't need to know or care about.

+So annotations make a receiver point out what should be received and this can only be one thing.
+By concept this means the code can only be used in **a** particular situation, another one will require ridiculous tricks like overriding just to add another annotation asking for something else.
+Such code is surely not decoupled.
+In order to work as intended by the programmer it is more tightly coupled as it would have been without a DI container and manual wiring.

+At the receiver site there is no notion of a hierarchy or composition structure.
+Everything is just flat.
+An _A_ as part of _B_ cannot be distinguished from an _A_ as part of _C_.
+An _A_ is just an _A_ and always will be.
+This is a major drive against compositional software as every time modular reusable components are build there is no way to talk about this properly using annotations.
+Yet it is the very nature of most problems to compose larger, more complex things out of the very same basic building blocks reused and recomposed over and over again.

 ## <a id="aspects"></a> F. Aspects &amp; Proxies
 ...